 Even though we’ve taken many trips to Krabi Province, it took us nearly three years to finally visit Koh Lanta.
 Big names in that area of the Andaman Sea include Phuket and Koh Phi Phi, but we ended up gravitating towards the island that’s not on travelers’ radars as often.
 As it turned out, there are a great mix of things to do in Koh Lanta without the overcrowding usually experienced on the more popular islands.
 Count us in!

-Our first impressions of the island was that it’s a one size fits all kind of place.
-There are cheap bungalows and quality resorts to fit any budget.
-We found that Koh Lanta was motorbike friendly and easy to navigate on its wide, flat, properly paved roads.
+Koh Lanta was easy to navigate on its wide, flat, properly paved roads, so it’s comfortable to drive a rental car or a motorbike.
 It was easier than the challenging hills of Koh Chang and safer to drive on than crowded roads of Koh Samui.
 There were also motorcycle taxis (with sidecars) to take you places.